Best Way to Cook Live Lobster and Lobster Tail at Home

 5. Bake the lobster in the preheated oven for 22 to 27 minutes.

-For more details on how to bake whole lobsters in the oven see our complete instructions.
+For more details on how to bake whole lobsters in the oven, see our complete instructions.

-How to Broil Lobster?
+How to Broil a Lobster Tail?

 Here’s one of our favorite broiled lobster recipes: Turn the Heat Up: Broiled Lobster Tails with Jalapeno Butter.